PHOENIXcenter/REAL-XType/README.md

 ### 3. Expected output
 In the generated "data\benchmark" folder, you are expected to see all saved models with different hyperparameters, their best models and two images showing the benchmarking results.
-In the generated "data\application" folder, you are expected to see survival curves on all test datasets.
+In the generated "data\application" folder, you are expected to find survival curves on all test datasets in the subfolders.

 Although it usually trains a single model within 1 min, the whole process will take several hours by grid-searching for all possible hyperparameters and benchmarking all algorithms.